unrealgo/unrealgo/README.md

 Run UnrealGo
 ===========
 The binary is installed at $PROJ_WORKSPACE/unrealgo/bin.
 To run unrealgo, the network checkpoint(weights) is needed.
-A bootstrap checkpoint of 20 residual block is provided, download and decompress to dir bin/.
+A bootstrap checkpoint of 20 residual block is provided, decompress and copy to bin/

 ```
 # first     copy config/dlcfg-19 to bin/
 $ cd $PROJ_WORKSPACE/
 $ cp config/dlcfg-19 bin/

+$ tar xvf bootstrap.tar.gz
-$ cd bin/
+$ mv bootstrap-ckpt.* bin/

 # start unrealgo, type selfplay to start self play.
 $ ./unrealgo